Is everything you know about Alzheimer's wrong?

 But if no one knows that an effort to reproduce a scientific discovery has failed, then other scientists could spin their wheels driving down a blind alley.

-"We believe much more attention needs to be paid to other factors and proteins underlying various dementias, ranging from environmental factors, to the immune system, to specific molecules like tau, which is the other hallmark protein of Alzheimer's disease," he explained.
-"In my view, the Aduhelm story underscores the importance of continuing to look for other therapeutic targets in Alzheimer's disease and related dementia."
+"We believe much more attention needs to be paid to other factors and proteins underlying various dementias, ranging from environmental factors, to the immune system, to specific molecules like tau, which is the other hallmark protein of Alzheimer's disease," Paulson explained.

-Working upstream in the process, and doing more with modern tools to understand the process by studying people in the early stages of memory loss, could prove more important.
+Working further upstream in the process, and doing more with modern tools to understand the process by studying people in the early stages of memory loss, could prove important.

 That's why the Michigan Alzheimer's Disease Center is always seeking people to take part in studies involving everything from brain scans to surveys.
 Anyone who wants to get involved can start the process by making an initial inquiry.

-There's plenty of evidence that middle-aged and older adults who want to reduce their risk of dementia, or slow its onset, should focus on healthy habits like sleep, nutrition, exercise, social engagement, and controlling blood pressure and cholesterol.
+There's plenty of evidence that middle-aged and older adults who want to reduce their risk of dementia, or slow its onset, should focus on healthy habits like sleep, nutrition, exercise, social engagement, treating high blood pressure, high cholesterol and diabetes.
 The role of lifelong education and learning – whether informal or formal – is also clear.

-"If you're 70 years old, I can't tell you to go back in time and eat healthier or get more years of school, but I can tell you to do more to get a good night's sleep as often as possible, and connect socially with other people," said Paulson, a professor of neurology.
+"If you're 70 years old, I can't tell you to go back in time and eat healthier or get more years of school.
+But I can tell you to do more to get a good night's sleep as often as possible, and connect socially with other people," said Paulson, a professor of neurology at the U-M Medical School.

-For the millions of families dealing with a loved one's dementia today, the hope of new treatments may seem like a faint light on the horizon that's fading as their loved one gets further into their disease.
+For the millions of families dealing with a loved one who has more advanced dementia, the hope of new treatments may seem like a faint light that's fading as their loved one gets further into their disease.

 That's why it's also important to focus on supporting caregivers and understanding their needs through research that could impact public policy and insurance coverage – another focus of the center's programs and research.